What are Different Types of International Law Jobs?

 People usually begin their careers in international law in their home countries.
 Candidates with experience in a specific legal area are usually given preference for higher-paying jobs.
 Such specialized experience can sometimes be obtained more easily at home before traveling abroad.

 International departments are common in large corporate law firms.
-Infrastructure and development projects, cross-border mergers, and a variety of other endeavors could be handled such firms.
+Infrastructure and development projects, cross-border mergers, and a variety of other endeavors could be handled by such firms.
 Working on such projects is a fantastic way to gain experience and meet new people.
 These companies may also be able to provide a link to work opportunities with sister companies or international partners.

 National governments are a great place to look for international law positions.
 Apart from diplomatic missions within a foreign or international affairs department, many other government departments may have international activities that require legal assistance; for example, environmental departments may collaborate with other countries to implement agreements, such as the Kyoto Protocol agreement.